DavisVaughan/almanac-old/README.md

   - Create calendar objects with predefined holidays / weekends.

-  - Extend or tweak calendar objects with custom holidays.
+  - Extend or tweak these calendar objects with custom holidays.

   - Shift dates forwards or backwards relative to a calendar, skipping over weekends and holidays.